tjqadri101/SLogo/ProjectArtifactDocument.md

 This class is essentially a JList inside of a JScrollPane and contains a list of previous valid commands that the user executed.
 If we had more time, I would have used a ScrollableJList instead which would have made for simpler code and more efficiency.
 There are no input parameters to the constructor.
 The constructor simply adds a JList into the ExecutedCodePanel (ExecutedCodePanel extends JScrollPane), makes the JList uneditable, and adds itself as a MouseListener.
 The purpose of the MouseListener was so that whenever the user clicked on an item within the JList, that item would be sent to the backend for execution.
 We never ended up allowing the user to run previous valid commands but if we had more time it would have been straightforward to implement.
 Also, we would have added an addition to the PropertyChangeListener function in WorspacePanel to monitor changes in the ExecutedCodePanel whenever an item in the JList is double-clicked by the user and ready to be executed.
 The method addToCodeList simply adds whatever string is passed as a parameter to the JList contained in within this panel.
 Finally, this class implements MouseListener and is thus required to implement the MouseClicked method.
 This method essentially monitors the JList for whenever an item is double-clicked which signals that the user wants to execute the specified code snippet.
 The purpose of this class was to satisfy the requirement that previous commands be listed for the user to interact with.
 If we had more time, I would have found a way to avoid implementing MouseListener on this class in order to avoid useless code because only 1 out of the 5 required methods for MouseListener are actually implemented.

 ####SLogo:
 This class is is where the main functionality of the program is kept.
-New workspaces are created through this method.
+New workspaces are created through this class.
 It keeps a list of all the workspaces and allows the user to choose them from a tabbed display.
 The menu bar is also created in this class.
 This is essentially the highest container - it also extends JFrame, which reinforces that idea.
-This has the main() method of the program meaning that it is where the first bits of code are ran.
+This class also has the main() method of the SLogo program.

 This code houses some special design principles.
 The menu bars are created using reflection and enums.
 This is described in more detail in the MenuComponents module, but to keep it brief, the enum values give strings that point to various functions in the SLogo class.
 These are the buttons that are created through reflection.
 Enums are also used to create the background color chooser which is in the menu bar as well, but this one does not use reflection, rather, the values are coded in to the class itself.